mhpi/generic_deltamodel/README.md

 learning capabilities to a wide variety of domains where prior equations can bring in benefits.

 Closely synergizes with deep learning tools and the scale advantage of PyTorch.
 Maintained by the [MHPI group](http://water.engr.psu.edu/shen/) advised by Dr. Chaopeng Shen. 𝛿MG is not a partcularly model.
-Rather, it is a framework that support many models (some are from HydroDL2.0) in a generic way.
-Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG.
+Rather, it is a framework that support many models (some are from HydroDL2.0) in a generic and uniform way, while integrating lots of ecosystem tools.
+Most of the differentiable modeling efforts in Shen's group will be using 𝛿MG. 𝛿MG can be customized through a configuration file.
+We even include a Graphical User Interface that allows easy job customization.

 <br>